markallanson/esphome-configs/README.md

 configuration files as light as possible.
 These shared configuration files are included in the node specific files.
 I also use packages a bit as well.

-I have not yet started using substitutions yet but may also do this once I expand the number of devices I am managing (I don't envisage doing a lot of devices so may never get there).

 ## Shared Configurations
 * `default-sensors.yaml` contains a set of default sensors I want present on all devices.
 * `shared-nodemcu-32.yaml` contains default NodeMCU ESP32 configuration shared across all such devices.